Maroochydore: Television

+Maroochydore also falls under the Brisbane television license area, allowing residents to receive Brisbane commercial stations such as Seven's BTQ, Nine's QTQ and 10's TVQ.

+Radio

+Maroochydore is served by a variety of local commercial and community radio stations such as ABC Sunshine Coast, 91.9 Sea FM, 92.7 Mix FM, 91.1 Hot FM and Zinc 96.1.
+The town also falls under the Brisbane metropolitan radio license area and can also receive Brisbane stations.

 Sport

 All four football codes are popular in Maroochydore.
 The Maroochydore Multi Sports Complex is home to both the AFL and soccer and has hosted AFL Women's premiership matches and AFL pre-season matches.
 The Maroochydore Australian Football Club (Roos) (founded 1969) competes in the Queensland Australian Football League (QAFL) competition, the state's premier semi-professional level and also fields women's and junior sides.
 The Maroochydore Football Club (Swans) (founded 1968) play in the Football Queensland Premier League 2 and also fields women's and junior sides.
 The Maroochydore Rugby League Club (Swans) (founded 1972) competes in the Sunshine Coast Gympie Rugby League and also fields women's and junior sides.
 The Maroochydore Rugby Union (Swans) (founded 1974) competes in the Sunshine Coast Rugby Union competition and also fields junior sides.

 Cricket is also popular and the Maroochydore Cricket Club is based at Elizabeth Daniels Park.

 In popular culture

 Maroochydore is the sixth town mentioned in the original (Australian) version of the song "I've Been Everywhere".